jeanleno/SpringRestService/README.md

 ### Considerations
 **Redundance**

-We can make the server redundancy adding more servers, working with clusters for example.
-This application example does not have a database, but having multiple servers reading the same databse would be easy to have redundancy.
+We can make the server redundancy by adding more servers, working with clusters for example.
+This application example does not have a database, but the database alse need to have some type of redundance.
+A good redundancy can be made also hosting the application on Amazon's servers in two different areas.

+having multiple servers reading the same databse would be easy to have redundancy.

 **Authentication**

 Authentication can be made through the Oauth API.
 Oauth is an excellent and very safe API for authentication, which can be used in web applications, desktop and mobile devices.
+This API is used by large companies such as Google, Facebook, LinkedIn, etc.

 [appSite]: <https://spring-rest-jlheidemann.herokuapp.com>